sehHeiden/poll_election_bavaria_2023/readme.md

 Both `Linke` and `FDP` did not meet the quorum of five percent.
 We therefore decided to omit the graphs.
 Overall the fit of polls for each party is at most one percent of the final result.
-The last polls before the election we conducted by Forschungsgruppe Wahlen and INSA.
+The last polls before the election we conducted by `Forschungsgruppe Wahlen` and `INSA`.
-Forschungsgruppe Wahlen shows an average error per party of 0.87 percent points and INSA 0.73 percentage points.
+`Forschungsgruppe Wahlen` shows an average error per party of 0.87 percent points and `INSA` 0.73 percentage points.
-The larger error for Forschungsgruppe Wahlen is caused because they did not add a estimation for `Die Linke`.
+The larger error for `Forschungsgruppe Wahlen` is caused because they did not add a estimation for `Die Linke`.

 ### Posts